saigonga/TODO-App/README.md

 ## Features in Detail

+### Data Persistence
+- Todos are automatically saved to localStorage
+- Theme preference is persisted across sessions
+- State is restored on page reload
+- Smooth data synchronization

+### Task Management
+- Add new todos with input validation
+- Mark todos as complete with check animation
+- Delete todos with hover-reveal button
+- Filter todos by completion status
+- Clear all completed todos at once

-### Theme Toggle
+### Theme System
 - Smooth transition between light and dark themes
-- Theme preference is saved in local storage
+- Theme preference saved in localStorage
 - Custom background images for both themes

-### Todo Management
-- Add new todos with a clean input interface
-- Mark todos as complete with a satisfying check animation
-- Delete todos with a hover-reveal delete button
-- Filter todos by their completion status
+- Consistent styling across all components

 ### Responsive Design
 - Optimized for both desktop and mobile devices
 - Adaptive layout changes for different screen sizes
 - Touch-friendly interface for mobile users
+- Consistent experience across devices

+## Testing

+To test the application:

+1. **Task Management**
+   - Add a new task and verify it appears in the list
+   - Mark a task as complete and verify the styling changes
+   - Delete a task and verify it's removed
+   - Clear completed tasks and verify they're all removed

+2. **Data Persistence**
+   - Add some tasks
+   - Refresh the page and verify tasks are still there
+   - Change theme and refresh to verify theme preference

+3. **Filtering**
+   - Add multiple tasks
+   - Mark some as complete
+   - Test all filter options (All, Active, Completed)

+4. **Responsive Design**
+   - Test on different screen sizes
+   - Verify touch interactions on mobile devices
+   - Check theme toggle functionality

 ## Contributing